 Here’s part of one of the fold-out pages, packed with a variety of border patterns.

 And here are a few patterns printed in bright colors that imitate the bright colors found in Hungarian folk embroidery.

 This book is a real gem for anyone interested in patterns, and even if you aren’t keen on the more “rustic” colorful folk embroidery, the patterns herein are equally adaptable to all kinds of needlework.
 Hungarian needlework, by the way, is not all “folk” needlework.
 There are some exquisite examples of very fine whitework from Hungary in many of the books on the subject.
 So the patterns, while they seem simple, are perfectly suitable for complex techniques.

 Now, the disappointing thing is that this book is a bit older, and it is out of print, so it’s somewhat hard to find.
 However, thorough searching of the title (in Hungarian) at used book sources may turn up a few copies available here and there.
-The website Folkology features the book, but in fact, they don’t have it in stock (and you may be able to find it less expensively at other used book sources).

 I’m looking forward to sharing some Hungarian patterns with you this year, hopefully starting in March.
 I hope they inspire an interest in the folk embroidery of other regions of the world – helping, perhaps, to renew an interest in these techniques and to keep them alive for future generations of needleworkers.

 By the way, when you look at the patterns above, can you see other uses for them, besides needlework?
 I was thinking appliqué, paper cutting… Can you think of others?
 Leave a comment and let us know what you think!

 Have a swell Friday – and a smashing weekend with your needle and thread!